Japanese submarine I-175: Fourth war patrol

-On 8 July 1942, I-175 set out from Kwajalein on her fourth war patrol, assigned a patrol area in the Tasman Sea off the eastern coast of Australia between Sydney and 35 degrees South.
-She arrived off Sydney on 20 July 1942.
+On 8 July 1942, I-175 set out from Kwajalein on her fourth war patrol, assigned a patrol area in the Tasman Sea off the eastern coast of Australia between Sydney and 35°S. She arrived off Sydney on 20 July 1942.
 She was on the surface 20 nmi off Newcastle, New South Wales, on 23 July 1942 when she hit the Australian 3,279-gross register ton armed merchant ship Allara with a single torpedo at 33°03′S 152°22′E. As Allara — which was on a voyage from Cairns, Queensland, to Sydney with a cargo of sugar — began to settle by the stern, her crew abandoned ship.
 She did not sink, however, and eventually she was reboarded and towed to Newcastle.

 On 24 July 1942, I-175 torpedoed and damaged the 3,345-gross register ton Australian merchant ship Murada off Crowdy Head, 82 nmi northeast of Newcastle.
 On 26 July 1942, she survived a depth-charge attack by the Royal Australian Navy corvette HMAS Cairns, then moved southward.
 She torpedoed and sank the French 2,795-gross register ton merchant ship Cagou, which was carrying a cargo of nickel ore, 160 nmi northeast of Newcastle on 28 July 1942.